-Further QA/QC activities are also documented in the Swiss NIR (see FOEN 2017).
+Further QA/QC activities are also documented in the Swiss NIR (see FOEN 2018).
 The respective conclusions are equally valid for Liechtenstein since the methods used are an adaptation of the Swiss model version.
 Bottom up inventory estimates in Switzerland agree well with several atmospherically CH4 measurements, thus verifying the respective methodological approach applied in the inventory.

-The SE, the NIC and the NIR author report their QC activities in a checklist (see Annex 8).
+The sectoral expert, the NIC and the NIR author report their QC activities in a checklist (see Annex 8).

-- It is planned that Liechtenstein's agriculture model will be updated every 5 years with latest Swiss values and data.
-The effort updating the model annually is not feasible for a small country such as Liechtenstein.
-The final model update will be in the last submission year of the commitment period. - An inconsistency in the CRF tables will be resolved, as recommended by the ERT in ARR 2016 / A.16.
-In CRF table 3.B(a)s2, the allocation manure for goats, mules and asses are reported as NO for all manure management systems.
+- An error in the total nitrogen excreted from goats has been corrected for the whole time series (according to finding A.16 of FCCC/ARR 2018).
+The correction does not have an impact on the N2O emissions of goats under source category 3B. - Inconsistencies in the allocation of nitrogen excretion per manure management system were corrected for goats and mules and asses (according to finding A.16 of FCCC/ARR 2018).
+In CRF table 3.B(a)s2, the allocation of manure for goats, mules and asses were previously reported as NO for all manure management systems.
 However, CH4 emissions from manure management for these animals were reported in CRF table 3.B(a)s1, and information on nitrogen excretion was reported for some manure management systems in CRF table 3.B(b) for these animals.
+The correction does not have any impact on emissions.